ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-MacOS.rst

 The following steps explain how to create the VM image with the installation of the ``webots_ros2`` released package.
 It is also possible to install it from sources.
-In the :ref:`Preconfigured Images` section, you can find already configured images for every release of Webots (starting from R2023a) to download.

 1 Create the VM image
 ^^^^^^^^^^^^^^^^^^^^^^